-The goal of climaemet is to provide an interface for downloading climatic data from the Spanish Meteorological Agency (AEMET) directly in R and creating scientific visualizations (climate charts, trend analysis of climate time series, temperature and precipitation anomaly maps, “warming stripes”, climatograms, etc.).
+The goal of climaemet is to provide an interface for downloading climate data from the Spanish Meteorological Agency (AEMET) directly in R and creating scientific visualizations (climate charts, trend analysis of climate time series, temperature and precipitation anomaly maps, “warming stripes”, climatograms, etc.).

-Browse manual and vignettes at https://ropenspain.github.io/climaemet/.
+Browse the manual and vignettes at https://ropenspain.github.io/climaemet/.

 AEMET Open Data

-AEMET OpenData is a REST API developed by AEMET that allows dissemination and reuse of the Agency’s meteorological and climatological information.
+AEMET Open Data is a REST API developed by AEMET for disseminating and reusing the agency’s meteorological and climatological information.
 For more details, visit https://opendata.aemet.es/centrodedescargas/inicio.

 License for the original data